 The Board is made up of five members appointed by the Mayor of the City and County of Denver for staggered six-year terms.
 The Board is the sponsor, administrator and trustee of the assets of the Plan.
-The Board has delegated certain responsibilities regarding the Plan administration through a delegation resolution to the Chief Human Resources Officer and to the Chief Finance Officer.
-The delegation resolution instructs the CEO/Manager to create an advisory committee, with representation from the Finance, Human Resources, and Legal divisions, for the purpose of making recommendations to the CEO/Manager, the Chief Finance Officer and the Chief Human Resources Officer regarding the Retirement Program.
+The Board has delegated certain responsibilities regarding the Plan administration through a delegation resolution to the Director of Human Resources and to the Chief Finance Officer.
+The delegation resolution instructs the CEO/Manager to create an advisory committee, with representation from the Finance, Human Resources, and Legal divisions, for the purpose of making recommendations to the CEO/Manager, the Chief Finance Officer and the Director of Human Resources regarding the Retirement Program.
 The advisory committee, in and of itself, has no decision-making authority.
 The Plan is exempt from compliance with the Employee Retirement Income Security Act of 1974, as amended, as it is a governmental plan.